(Read the Overview first.)

 Stage One: Teach with Examples.
 Demonstration & Testimony, also Parable & Story.

-An example that motivates can result from an experience or of the various kinds of stories – a story you remember that motivates.
+An example that motivates can result from an experience or from the various kinds of stories – a story you remember that motivates.

 Different examples have interesting characteristics: